 It all started in 1998 when a string acoustic version of the song was used during the Robbie's wedding in the film "The Wedding Singer".
 From there, the song was used in numerous other movies and television shows, but, none more famous than in 2007 when the song gained press coverage for its use in the final scene of HBO's The Sopranos from the series finale "Made in America".
 Steve Perry was initially hesitant in allowing the song to be used in The Sopranos but later agreed.

-"Don't Stop Believin'" is heard in sports stadiums across the U.S., pushing music sales of albums E5C4P3 and Journey's Greatest Hits (#100 on this months Billboard Top 200).
+Sales soared after this and "Don't Stop Believin'" is heard in sports stadiums across the U.S., pushing music sales of albums E5C4P3 and Journey's Greatest Hits (#100 on this months Billboard Top 200).
 As of today, E5C4P3 has been certified by RIAA (Recording Industry Association of America) as Platinum 9 times

 This past Friday, SoundScan (Nielsen) gave the band an award on NBCs "Today" show that proclaimed "Don't Stop Believin'" as the #1 selling Classic Rock single of all time.